meg-gutshall/borrow-buddy/docs/future_features.md

   - Format phone numbers
 - Look more into whenever gem and cron jobs
   - Make it run in development environment

+## Best Practices

+- Edit new loan forms
+  - Do I want to include default attributes on the new loan form?